eventbrite/javascript/general/README.md

 ### Complex conditional expressions

-Complex conditional expressions within conditional statements can make understanding code challenging because you need to fully understand the expression in order to be able to process the overall code flow.
-In addition, in code reviews (or revisiting old code), it's difficult to know if the logic is correct without knowing what state the conditional expression is trying to represent.
+Avoid complex conditional expressions within conditional statements.
+Simplification is necessary because you must fully understand an expression to process the overall code flow.
+Simplification also comes into play during the subsequent tasks of conducting code reviews or revisiting old code: you must understand what state the conditional expression represents to evaluate the logic in the code.

 To make things easier, store complex conditional expressions in state variables: